joemoose/psiops/docs/damage.md

 # Damage

-Your job is inherently perilous.
-It may be a matter of when, not if, you’re wounded.
+Your job is inherently dangerous.
+It might be a question of when, not if, you’re wounded.
 This section explains how to take damage and recover from it.

 ## Hit Points

 *Hit points* (HP) represent your physical health.
-When you take damage, subtract it from your current HP.
+When you take damage, subtract the damage from your current HP.
 Keep track of your HP.
 Your character sheet includes spaces to record your maximum and current HP.

 - If you have at least **1 HP** remaining after taking damage, you’re still in the fight.
 - If your HP drops to **0 or below**, you’re *wounded*, possibly grievously.
 See the next section.